gordon-cs/gordon-360-ui/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).
 Read the user guide [here](https://github.com/facebookincubator/create-react-app/blob/master/packages/react-scripts/template/README.md).

 Make sure Node.js is set up on your machine.
 Travis-CI uses version `9.11.1`; later versions may work as well.
 The following procedures will install nvm, a node.js version manager onto your machine.
-An npm installation may also work, but nvm will allow installation of this particular version to be used.
+An npm installation may also work, but nvm will allow easier installation and use of this particular version.

 #### Windows:
 - Download the latest release of NVM (Node Version Manager) from [here](https://github.com/coreybutler/nvm-windows/releases). `Select nvm-setup.zip`.